oroinc/documentation/user/concept-guides/content-management/web-catalog.rst

 Every item in the tree is synchronized with the web catalog until you manually update the item in the commerce_main_menu, in which case your changes have priority.
 The system will not overwrite them if the original menu item is updated in the web catalog.

 In the example below, we have changed the title of category *Building Supplies* to *Construction Materials* via commerce_main_menu.
-As you can see in the screenshot below, the category's name in the original web catalog is unchanged, and the storefront uses the title from the frontend menu.
+As you can see in the screenshot below, the category's name in the original web catalog is unchanged, and the storefront uses the title from the storefront menu.

 .. image:: /user/img/concept-guides/web-catalog/sync-illustration.png
    :alt: Illustration of the storefront menu when one of the titles is updated in commerce_main_menu